TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_minimum_deadband.md

 1. Enable MINBCFG[ENABLEA] = 1
 2. Select MINDBCFG[SELA] = 0 i.e. EPWMxA_DE.sclk
 3. MINDBCFG[INVERTA] = 0 i.e. no inversion of the reference signal going inside the Delay logic block
-4. MINDBCFG[DELAYA] = 2000 i.e. 2000 * SYSCLK (5ns) = 10 Us
+4. MINDBCFG[DELAYA] = 2000 i.e. 2000 * SYSCLK (5ns) = 10 Us (2000 * SYSCLK (4ns) = 8 Us in case of AM261X-LP)
 5. Select Block A as the blocking signal.
 MINDBCFG[SELBLOCKA] = 0
 6. MINDBCFG[POLSELA] = 1 i.e. OR EPWMxA_DE with the selected block signal (BLOCKA)

 The first waveform shows the signal before entering into the MINDB logic block.
 The second one shows the BLOCK signal which is falling edge stretched version of the reference signal.
 The third shows OR-ed result of BLOCK and the original signal that comes out of the MDL block.
-The shift in the falling edge (marked in red) is 10 Us.
+The shift in the falling edge (marked in red) is 10 Us (8 Us in case of AM261X-LP).

 Note that there's no way to tap the first 2 waveforms from inside the block.
 We have configured one ePWM instance with same configuration other than the MDL enabled just for reference.